-Production and processing costs per BOE in Q4 2023 are lower than in Q4 2022, mainly due to the devaluation of the ARS, particularly in the last half of December 2023.
-Production and processing costs per BOE in YE 2023 are higher than those incurred YE 2022, mainly due to a greater quantity of well repair services required in both the TDF and Mendoza Concessions and cost increases related to labor, supervision and repairs and maintenance combined with a decrease in sales volumes which increased fixed costs per BOE.
+Production and processing costs per BOE in Q1 2024 are higher than in Q1 2023, due to a greater quantity of well repair services required in the Mendoza Concessions combined with a decrease in sales volumes which increased fixed costs per BOE.

 Transportation and hauling costs consist of contracted services hired to perform vacuum truck and transportation activities for crude oil.
-Transportation and hauling costs per BOE are lower in Q4 2023 than in Q4 2022 due to the devaluation of the ARS, particularly in the last half of December 2023, and are higher in YE 2023 than in YE 2022 mainly due to the cost of trucking oil to the Enap refinery at San Gregorio, Chile.
+Transportation and hauling costs per BOE are lower in Q1 2024 than in Q1 2023 due to the conversion of the SM.a-1003 well to a disposal well during Q2 2023, to capture formation water from the San Martin field which helped to reduce the associated trucking costs.